Mickey Herskowitz

-Milton Leon "Mickey" Herskowitz (born April 4, 1933 in Houston, Texas) is an American journalist and biographer.
+Milton Leon "Mickey" Herskowitz (born April 4, 1933) is an American journalist and biographer.
 He has written more than 50 books and has published autobiographies with several athletes.
 He was a sportswriter and columnist for the Houston Post and the Houston Chronicle, and a former ghost writer for George W. Bush.

 Early life

 He was born to Herbert S. and Sarah Rheva Herskowitz.
 Herskowitz's father was born in Illinois, the son of immigrants from Czechoslovakia who relocated to El Paso, Texas in 1910.
 His mother was born in Saint John, New Brunswick in 1904, but who later lived in Matamoras, Mexico before relocating to Texas.
 She met and married Herbert there in 1930.
 He had an older sister named Phyllis Florence Herskowitz.
 Herskowitz is of Jewish descent.

 Writing

 After writing sports articles and a column for years, he attended the 1972 Summer Olympics in Munich, Germany, where he met television sportscaster Howard Cosell, who had just signed a contract for his biography.
 He asked Herskowitz to ghostwrite it for him.
 After agreeing to write The Camera Never Blinks with Dan Rather, other projects were delayed because of the "pressure" to finish the Rather book.

 He has authored over 50 books, many of them jointly written autobiographies of famous Americans in politics, sports and media (including Gene Autry, Nolan Ryan, Paul “Bear” Bryant, George Allen, Tom Kite, John Connally and Prescott Bush), and others ghostwritten autobiographies of celebrities in similar fields (including Dan Rather, Mickey Mantle, Howard Cosell, Bette Davis, Shirley Jones, Marty Ingels and Gene Tierney).